Gene Chouinard: Playing career

 Chouinard played in the Ottawa City Hockey League (OCHL) from 1921–25 in his hometown with the Ottawa Montagnards.
-He then played the 1925–26 season in the Central Hockey League with the Eveleth-Hibbing Rangers and following season in Niagara Falls, Ontario.
+He then played the 1925–26 season in the Central Hockey League with the Eveleth-Hibbing Rangers and the following season in Niagara Falls, Ontario.
 During the 1927–28 Chouinard played for the Quebec Castors, the Waterville, Maine, and he also joined the Ottawa Senators for eight games during the 1927–28.
 Chouinard played failed to score a point in eight NHL games, but he did go on to play eight more years of professional hockey with New Haven Eagles (1928–31 and 1933–34), Bronx Tigers (1931–32), Riviere-du-Loup Lancers and Quebec Castors (1932–33), Tulsa Oilers and London Tecumsehs (1934–36), and Perth Crescents (1937–38).

 Coaching career

 He first retired as a player in 1936 to become the coach of the Perth Blue Wings in the OVHL for one year.
-He played a final games with the Perth Crescents during the 1937–38 season before retiring for good.
+He played final games with the Perth Crescents during the 1937–38 season before retiring for good.